 ⇒ We're looking for exceptional individuals.
 Simply having great grades and wanting to live in Monroe isn't enough.
-A successful applicant needs to have outstanding leadership skills and the wherewithal to follow through on his/her plans.
-Once the scholarship recipient moves to Monroe, we expect him/her to become involved in the community.
-While we are willing to help get the recipient connected in Monroe after they move back, the recipient needs to have the motivation and energy to follow-through with getting involved.
+A successful applicant needs to have outstanding leadership skills and the wherewithal to follow through on their plans.
+Once the scholarship recipient moves to Monroe, we expect them to become involved in the community.
+While we are willing to help recipients get connected in Monroe, they to have the motivation and energy to get involved and help make a difference.